-B2B Tech Startup MedPay Connects the Fragmented Primary Health Care Sector to a Cashless OPD Insurance Network | Business
+B2B Tech startup MedPay connects the fragmented primary health care sector to a Cashless OPD Insurance Network | Business

-Bengaluru, Karnataka, India NewsVoir MedPay raises 1.2 million seed funding from UK-based talent investor Entrepreneur First EF and GrowX Ventures.
-Within a year, MedPay processed OPD payments to the tune of Rs.
-14 Cr In a first-of-its-kind initiative, Bengaluru-based B2B Tech startup MedPay has built an API infrastructure that connects healthcare service providers standalone clinics, pharmacies and Labs to insurance companies through its innovative MedPay Connected Care Network CCN.
+In a first-of-its-kind initiative, Bengaluru-based B2B Tech startup MedPay has built an API infrastructure that connects healthcare service providers - standalone clinics, pharmacies and Labs - to insurance companies through its innovative MedPay Connected Care Network (CCN).

 - Country: